 Raised Access Flooring Enhances Mass Timber Flexibility and Sustainability

-The new Redmond Public Library in Redmond, Oregon, demonstrates how Tate’s raised access flooring system can transform the performance of a mass timber building.
+The new Deschutes County Redmond Public Library in Redmond, Oregon, demonstrates how Tate’s raised access flooring system can transform the performance of a mass timber building.

-Designed by The Miller Hull Partnership and completed in 2024, the 18,500-square-foot facility combines a dowel-laminated timber (DLT) structure with Tate’s CCN 1000/1500/1250 raised floor system to create a flexible, energy-efficient, and low-carbon civic space.
+Designed by The Miller Hull Partnership and completed in 2024, the 38,000-square-foot facility (with 18,500 square-feet of raised access floors) combines a dowel-laminated timber (DLT) structure with Tate’s CCN 1000/1500/1250 raised floor system to create a flexible, energy-efficient, and low-carbon civic space.
 Finishes include porcelain, carpet, and linoleum, offering durability and design versatility across high-traffic public areas.

 Design Challenge: Concealing Systems, Preserving Timber Beauty